-The Statute Of Limitations (SOL) is a law that sets a strict limit on the amount of time that an accident victim has to file a legal claim or action in order to recover damages for their injuries, lost wages, medical bills, and more.
+The Statute Of Limitations (SOL) is a law that sets a strict limit on the amount of time that an accident victim has to file a personal injury claim or lawsuit in order to recover damages for their injuries, lost wages, medical bills, and more.

 According to the Revised Code of Washington (RCW) 4.16.080:

 Actions limited to three years.

 The following actions shall be commenced within three years:

 (2) An action for taking, detaining, or injuring personal property, including an action for the specific recovery thereof, or for any other injury to the person or rights of another not hereinafter enumerated;